-The Center for Spiritual and Personal Formation makes the formation process part of the entire Bethel Seminary experience.
+The discipline of Spiritual and Personal Formation makes the formation process part of the entire Bethel Seminary experience.
 Spiritual and personal formation is the process of opening ourselves to the work of God in our lives.
 Our goal is that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ (Eph.
 4:12-13).
 As students address issues of spiritual and personal formation, they are increasingly likely to demonstrate:

 - A desire for and commitment to living in a covenant love relationship with God that is marked by a passion for the Word of God, personal obedience and discipleship, spiritual hunger, and a lifestyle of holiness and spiritual maturity;